-To make a claim under workers' compensation law, a worker must have suffered an injury caused by an on-the-job accident.
-Workers' Compensation is a very complex law designed to provide a set of automatic benefits to injured workers.
+To make a claim under the workers' compensation law, a worker must have suffered an injury caused by an on-the-job accident.
+Workers' Compensation is a very complex set law designed to provide a set of automatic benefits to injured workers.
 Unfortunately, it does not always adequately help the injured worker and has many loopholes that companies can use to avoid or delay benefits to the injured worker.
-The attorneys at the Sellers Law Firm can help you if your workers' compensation benefits have been denied or delayed.
+The attorneys at The Sellers Law Firm can help you if your workers' compensation benefits have been denied or delayed.

 Under Workers' Comp, an injured or disabled worker is entitled to:

 - 100% of medical bills paid (when treatment is provided by an authorized doctor);

 - 2/3 of their average weekly wage (while taken out of work by a doctor's order);

 - Additional compensation for injuries causing partial disability or total disability.

 In Alabama, an injured worker has two years from the date of injury, or from the date of receipt of a payment for temporary total disability within which to file a workers' compensation lawsuit.
 If the lawsuit is not filed within 2 years, the injured worker is forever barred from recovering on that claim.